Green's Function Framework for Boundary Value Problems with the Regularized Prabhakar Fractional Derivative: Examples and numerical illustrations

 {\bf (1)} $\alpha=0,8$, $\beta=0,1$, $\gamma=0,3$, $\delta=0,5$;

 {\bf (2)} $\alpha=0,8$, $\beta=0,5$, $\gamma=0,3$, $\delta=0,5$;

 {\bf (3)} $\alpha=0,8$, $\beta=0,9$, $\gamma=0,3$, $\delta=0,5$.

 {\it Explanation:} The initial sin(x) profile relaxes toward zero with no external forcing.
-The crucial corrected behaviour across the three panels is:

-$\beta = 0.1$\, ($\beta_1 = 0.05$, very small fractional order): extremely slow decay.
-The process is deeply sub-diffusive -- the small fractional order means almost no memory of the driving force dissipates over time.
+The crucial corrected behaviour across the three panels is: \begin{itemize} \item $\beta = 0.1$\, ($\beta_1 = 0.05$, very small fractional order): extremely slow decay.
+The small fractional order means almost no memory of the driving force dissipates over time.
 The profile barely decreases even at $t = 2$;

-$\beta = 0.5$\, ($\beta_1 = 0.25$): intermediate decay rate;
+\item $\beta = 0.5$\, ($\beta_1 = 0.25$): intermediate decay rate;

-$\beta= 0.9$\, ($\beta_1= 0.45$): fastest decay, approaching half-order classical behaviour.
-The larger fractional order brings the process closer to normal diffusion, so the profile relaxes much more quickly.

-The next example deals with the influence of the external force.
+\item $\beta= 0.9$\, ($\beta_1= 0.45$): fastest decay, approaching half-order classical behaviour.
+The larger fractional order brings the process closer to normal diffusion, so the profile relaxes much more quickly. \end{itemize} The next example deals with the influence of the external force.
 That is, we assume that there is no influence of the initial data ($u(0,x)\equiv 0$).

 \textbf{Example 2.} Let $a=\pi$, $T=2$, $\varphi_0(t)=\varphi_1(t)=0,$ $\tau(x)=0,$ $f(t,x)=t\sin x$.
 Then according to \eqref{eq2.4} we get

 where

 $x\in[0,\pi],$ $t\in[0,2]$, $\beta_1=\frac{\beta}{2}$, $\gamma_1=\frac{\gamma}{2}$.